macla7/shiftTrader/README.md

 **Misc Known Issues**

+- bid scroll won't work on android as feed scroll is activating instead
 - the cache of user on index from post controller.
 - Atm, if blueprint is made, and for some reason notifications and notificationOrigins aren't.. it won't throw any kind of exception.
 Is this end of the world..?
 Not ideal, at least.
 Fails silently.
 - Random long logs on image upload